focusretreatcenter/website/content/recipe/index.md

 title = "The Retreat Recipe"
 +++

-The following three ingredients are the core essence of what we combine together to produce the noursishing experience of a Focus Retreat.
+The following ingredients are the core essence of what we combine together to produce the nourishing experience of a Focus Retreat.

 ![Stella preparing home made pizzas on pizza night](recipe.jpg)